 12. How is the decision made about the support my child will receive?

 Every child’s needs are carefully assessed and decisions are then made based on the ability of a child to access the curriculum and make progress.
 The school Inclusion Manager will work closely with you, your child and all staff to discuss relevant interventions, adult support and advice from specialist services to make best use of available resources.
 We regularly assess the impact of any additional support and resources and report children’s progress to parents.

 13. Who can I contact for further information?

 The first point of contact will always be your child’s class teacher.
-The Inclusion Manager at this school is Terry Ryan and the Learning Mentors are Emma Shields and Lynn Bridger; all are available if further assistance is necessary.
+The Inclusion Manager at this school is Terry Ryan and the Learning Mentor is Emma Shields; They are available if further assistance is necessary.
 If you have any concerns we are sure they can be addressed by one of the people names above.
 If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy which can be found here.

 The information in this report feeds into the West Sussex County Council's local offer which details support, opportunities and services available to children and young people in their area who have SEN. This can be accessed at westsussex.local-offer.org.